mikaells/RibDif/README.md

     ani/ # files generated from pyani

 $genus-summary.csv # contains summary statistics for each genome.
-Columns 5-8 are in nucleotide mismatches between the genomes' 16S genes, TotalDiv is the cummulative shannon index
+Columns 5-8 are in nucleotide mismatches between the genomes' 16S genes, TotalDiv is the cummulative shannon index.
+Will only contain the genomes and species unless --ANI is on.

     #GCF     Genus   Species #16S    Mean    SD      Min     Max   TotalDiv